LeroySBN/leroysbn/README.md

 # `$ WHOAMI`

-Skilled professional certified in data science, financial analysis, and software engineering, with a specialisation in statistical data analysis and systems engineering with an emphasis in **Python Backend Development**.
+Skilled professional specialising in statistical data analysis and systems engineering with an emphasis in **Python Backend Development**.

 ## Competencies and Technologies